hdl-registers/hdl-registers/doc/sphinx/rst/field/field_bit_vector.rst

    :linenos:
    :lines: 10-

+See :meth:`.Register.append_bit_vector` and the :class:`.BitVector` class
-See :meth:`.Register.append_bit_vector` for more Python API details.
+for more Python API details.

 Generated code